mrmxf/gh-opentsg-tsig-demos/README.md

 [TSIGs][t2] are and how they are used.

 In short TSIGs allow you to generate test patterns for 3d displays, with pixel accurate mapping.
-These TSIgs are used as an input for OpenTSG, which generates the test signal.
+These TSIGs are used as an input for OpenTSG, which generates the test signal.

+Please note every obj file produced has tha z axis as the vertical axis, so when importing the obj into your software of choice you can get the object the right way up.

 ## Installation